 You can take these steps to help prevent dry socket:

-- Seek a dentist or oral surgeon with experience in tooth extractions.
+- Look for a dentist or oral surgeon with experience in removing teeth.

-- If applicable, try to stop smoking before your extraction because smoking and using other tobacco products increase your risk of dry socket.
-Consider talking to your doctor or dentist about a program to help you quit permanently.
+- If you smoke or use other tobacco products, try to stop smoking before your tooth is removed.
+Smoking and using other tobacco products increase your risk of dry socket.
+Talk to your doctor or other health care professional about a program to help you quit for good.

-- Talk to your dentist or oral surgeon about any prescription or over-the-counter medications or supplements you're taking, as they may interfere with blood clotting.
+- Talk to your dentist or oral surgeon about any prescription medicines, medicines you can buy off the shelf, herbs, or other supplements you're taking.
+Some may cause problems with blood clotting.

 What your dentist or oral surgeon may do

-Your dentist or oral surgeon will take a number of steps to ensure proper healing of the socket and to prevent dry socket.
-These steps may include recommending one or more of these medications, which may help prevent dry socket:
+Your dentist or oral surgeon can take steps to help with proper healing of the socket and prevent dry socket.
+These steps may include recommending one or more of these medicines, which may help prevent dry socket and infections:

-- Oral antibiotics, particularly if you have a compromised immune system
+- Oral antibiotics, usually only if you have a weakened immune system.

 What you can do after surgery

-You'll receive instructions about what to expect during the healing process after a tooth extraction and how to care for the wound.
-Proper at-home care after a tooth extraction helps promote healing and prevent damage to the wound.
-These instructions will likely address the following issues, which can help prevent dry socket:
+Your dentist or oral surgeon can give you instructions about what to expect during the healing process after a tooth removal and how to care for the site.
+Proper at-home care after a tooth removal helps with healing and prevents damage to the wound.
+To help prevent dry socket, instructions will likely include:

 - Activity.
-After your surgery, plan to rest for the remainder of the day.
-Follow your dentist's or oral surgeon's recommendations about when to resume normal activities and how long to avoid rigorous exercise and sports that might result in dislodging the blood clot in the socket.
+After your surgery, plan to rest for that day.
+Follow instructions from your dentist or oral surgeon about when you can return to your usual activities.
+Also follow instructions about how long to avoid vigorous exercise and sports that might cause the blood clot to come out of the socket.

 - Pain management.
-Put cold packs on the outside of your face on the first day after extraction and warm packs after that, to help decrease pain and swelling.
-Follow your dentist's or oral surgeon's instructions on applying cold or heat to your face.
-Take pain medications as prescribed.
+Put cold packs on the outside of your face on the first day after tooth removal.
+After the first day, warm packs may help.
+Cold and warm packs can help decrease pain and swelling.
+Follow instructions from your dentist or oral surgeon about putting cold or heat on your face.
+Take pain medicines as prescribed.

 - Food.
 Eat only soft foods, such as yogurt or applesauce, for the first day.
-Be careful with hot and cold liquids or biting your cheek until the anesthesia wears off.
-Start eating semisoft foods when you can tolerate them.
+Be careful with hot and cold liquids or biting your cheek until the numbness wears off.
+When you feel ready, start eating foods that do not need a lot of chewing.
 Avoid chewing on the surgery side of your mouth.

 - Cleaning your mouth.
-After surgery, you may gently rinse your mouth and brush your teeth, but avoid the extraction site for the first 24 hours.
-After the first 24 hours, gently rinse your mouth with warm salt several times a day for a week after your surgery.
+After surgery, you may gently rinse your mouth and brush your teeth, but avoid the site where the tooth was removed for the first 24 hours.
+After the first 24 hours, gently rinse your mouth with warm salt water several times a day for a week after your surgery.
 Mix 1/2 teaspoon (2.5 milliliters) of table salt in 8 ounces (237 milliliters) of water.
-Follow the instructions of your dentist or oral surgeon.
+Follow the instructions from your dentist or oral surgeon.

 - Tobacco use.
-If you smoke or use tobacco, don't do so for at least 48 hours after surgery and as long as you can after that.
-Any use of tobacco products after oral surgery can delay healing and increase the risk of complications.
+If you smoke or use tobacco, do not do so for at least 48 hours after surgery and as long as you can after that.
+Using tobacco products after oral surgery can slow healing and increase the risk of complications.